london-hackers/AztecSwap/README.md

-# ⬛ AztecSwap
+# 🧛‍♂️ AztecWorld

-🧛‍♂️ AztecSwap allows users to swap their funds on Aztec (L2) privately on Uniswap (L1) using zk-proofs.
+AztecWorld allows users to swap their funds on Aztec (L2) privately on Uniswap (L1) using zk-proofs.

 ⚙️ Built using NextJS and Noir.